 Cape Hatteras National Seashore offers the angler a variety of excellent fishing opportunities.
 Many different types of fish can be taken from the surf, piers, and freshwater ponds as well as from boats in the inlets, the sound, and offshore in the Gulf Stream.

 Enjoy your day fishing, just remember any person aged 16 and older who wants to fish recreationally in any water designated as coastal and joint waters of North Carolina must purchase a Coastal Recreational Fishing License (license included at Avon Fishing Pier).
 This license can be purchased on a 10-day, annual or lifetime basis, or combined with a variety of licenses issued by the Wildlife Resources Commission (WRC).
 State of North Carolina fishing regulations may apply.

 The natural beauty of Cape Hatteras National Seashore is a pleasure for everyone to enjoy.
 Help us preserve it by:

 Numerous local tackle shops sell bait and fishing equipment, and are your best source for fishing information.
-If using your vehicle to access a beach area, check out our off-road vehicle information
+If using your vehicle to access a beach area, check out our off-road vehicle information.